atharva-hukkeri/SPPU-2019-Pattern-SE-COMP/Sem 1/Fundamentals of Data Structures/README.md

 may cancel the membership of club.
 First node is reserved for president of club and last node is reserved for secretary of club.
 Write C++ program to maintain club member‘s information using singly linked list.
 Store student PRN and Name.
-Write functions to:
+Write functions to:<br>
-a) Add and delete the members as well as president or even secretary.
+a) Add and delete the members as well as president or even secretary.<br>
-b) Compute total number of members of club
+b) Compute total number of members of club<br>
-c) Display members
+c) Display members<br>
 d) Two linked lists exists for two divisions.
 Concatenate two lists.</td>
   </tr>